Simple DIY Easter Egg Place Holders

 Our Easter tradition is to have a nice brunch Easter morning.
-These days the menu is simple maybe crepes with fresh fruit and bacon.
-Not at all like when the boys were teenagers and the menu was 13 items long.
-We don’t have a fancy dining room, or fancy plates so I jazz it up with Easter decor instead.
-Last year I folded pretty yellow napkins into bunnies, dollar store placemats and Lindor chocolate bunnies on the plates.
-This year I am making these Easter Egg place settings and I am thrilled with them.
-With a tiny bit of effort and expense I think they make an ordinary table look very special.
+Unfortunately, we don’t have a fancy dining room, or fancy dinnerware so I jazzed it up with Easter decor instead.
+Last year I folded pretty yellow napkins into bunnies, added dollar store placemats and Lindor chocolate bunnies.
+This year I made these little Easter Egg place settings and I am thrilled with them.
+With a tiny bit of effort and expense, I think they make an ordinary table look very special.

-You will need egg cups, if your like me and the stores had none in stock.
-As I didn’t have time to order them online I purchased some small clay pots at Michael’s and quickly paint them with chalk paint.
+The Easter egg place settings required egg cups and the local stores had none in stock.
+As I didn’t have time to order them online I purchased some small clay pots at Michael’s and quickly painted them with white chalk paint.

 Be careful, be cautious, do this slowly and don’t get cut.

 To get the pretty even edge for the opening you need to use a very sharp box cutter.
 Apply a steady pressure to the narrow end of the egg.
-Spin the egg slowly as you scratch a single line, it may take two rounds.
-The egg will start to crack along the weak scratch point.
-Continuing cutting along the line until the cap of the egg is lose and comes off.
-Look carefully my egg cuts weren’t perfect but they still look pretty nice.
+Spin the egg slowly as you scratch in a single line, it may take two rounds.
+The egg will start to crack along the weakened scratch point.
+Continuing cutting along the line until the cap of the egg is loose and comes off.
+Look carefully my egg cuts weren’t absolutely perfect but they still look pretty nice.

-Empty the egg contents out into a bowl, you can still eat them.
-Rinse the shell out thoroughly with water and let dry.
+Empty the egg contents out into a bowl as you can still eat them.
+Rinse the egg shell thoroughly with water and let dry.

-Place the Easter egg shell into the egg holder and add a little bit of water and your flowers.
+Place the Easter eggshell into the egg holder, add a little bit of water and your flowers.

-Next make your name tags.
-I printed ovals out in Microsoft Word on regular paper and then taped them to sparkly cardboard.
+Next, make your place cards.
+Using Microsoft Word I drew and printed out ovals on regular paper and then taped them to sparkly card stock.

 Tie the named tags to your eggs with a pretty bow.
 Place on the table setting.

-This looks pretty festive now I think.
-The flowers cost $8.00 and I had enough for six settings.
-I consider the eggs to be free as we had omelettes for dinner with them.
+These Easter place settings cost $8.00 and I had enough for six settings.
+I consider the eggs to be free as we made omelets for dinner with them.
 Granted there is still no beautiful ornate tableware, but for the price and time it took, I think they made a beautiful setting.